top of page

 Let's begin!

-When someone mentions a backbend the usual thought that comes to mind is the backbend bridge position.
+When someone mentions a backbend the usual thought that comes to mind is the backbend bridge position, aka the wheel.

-And there are some that require a long shoulder lever (open shoulder position), others that require a short shoulder lever position (aka closed shoulder) and others that require no shoulders at all!
+And there are some that require a long shoulder lever (open shoulder), others that require a short shoulder lever position (closed shoulder) and others that require no shoulders at all!
 (We will talk about these later on!)

 But most importantly we want to help you understand the concept of mindful movement when training flexibility or contortion based skills.
 Mindful movement, aka kinaesthesia, is simply defined as a person's awareness of the position and movement of the parts of the body by means of sensory organs (proprioceptors) in the muscles and joints.
 Engaging certain sequencing of muscles in a backbend will assist in smoother quality of the movement, provide greater control, likely reduce risk of injury and lead us to the desired shape of the end position.